Information on Student End-of-Course (EOC) Evaluation Surveys

 If you are both a student and an instructor at CPS, the default screen you see upon logging in will be your student view.
 You can switch to your instructor dashboard using the drop-down menu in the upper-right corner of the screen.
 Please email firstname.lastname@example.org for assistance with access issues.

-*Note: A copy of the previous survey can be found here.
+*Note: Questions from the previous survey can be found below.